kkb75281/skapi-auth-html-template/README.md

 This is a plain HTML template for Skapi's authentication features.

-No CSS is used in this template so don't let the design fool you.

 This template packs all the authentication features you can use in your HTML application:

 - Signup